Our dear friends Galia and Peter joined us in the trip for two magical weeks in Colombia.

 We have brought some precious liquid which required some special tomatoes.
 And there we go – on the hunt for the best salad ingredients.
 The local market we found with its smells and fruits and colors was an authentic place, but dare I say the Bulgarian tomatoes are still the best.

-After we said good bye to Ivan Jr, next day we said good bye to Bogota too and headed North East.
+After we said goodbye to Ivan Jr, the next day we said goodbye to Bogota too and headed North East.
 For a day we were crossing the mountains which are steep and high with smooth and green tops (reminded me of a higher version of the Rhodopes).
 The houses were neat and hundreds of cows were enjoying the lavish grass.
-You can see a lot of women riding big motor bikes up and down (not like the Harley Davidson culture, I think it is just for practical needs).
-Luckily Google sent us on the wrong road- we had to cross through hundreds of hurdles with washed out sections and huge rocks… but right on our way was the Salt Cathedral.
+You can see a lot of women riding big motorbikes up and down (not like the Harley Davidson culture, I think it is just for practical needs).
+Luckily Google sent us on the wrong road- we had to cross through hundreds of hurdles with washed-out sections and huge rocks… but right on our way was the Salt Cathedral.

 I’ve never been in a mine before, so just this on its own was interesting.
 It is indeed a very original architectural decision to carve a cathedral there – the lights, the shadows, the Christian symbolism, the hushed voices, it all comes together.

-The plan was to get to Barrancabermeja (try to say it quickly 3 times in a row) for a sleep over.
-With a great delight Marinela found Radisson hotel (hot water, hurrah) , but Google Maps played a dirty trick again, so it took Ivan some extra circles in the dark and at the very thin end of his patience to finally get to it.
+The plan was to get to Barrancabermeja (try to say it quickly 3 times in a row) for a sleepover.
+With great delight, Marinela found a Radisson hotel (hot water, hurrah), but Google Maps played a dirty trick again, so it took Ivan some extra circles in the dark and at the very thin end of his patience to finally get to it.

 I have to say it was 80% “extremely” and 20% “very” successful.
-There are also frequent road restaurants and motels (don’t envision Holliday Inn) and at one of them we stopped for a lunch.
-We stayed on the “patio”- a roof with no walls which is fine given the 30 plus degree Celsius.
-The local dogs kept a respectful distance from the guests and the cook was in front of a live burning stove on one side.
+There are also frequent road restaurants and motels (don’t envision Holliday Inn) and at one of them, we stopped for a lunch.
+We stayed on the “patio”- a roof with no walls which is fine given the 30-plus degree Celsius.
+The local dogs kept a respectful distance from the guests and the cook was in front of a live-burning stove on one side.
 I’ve decided that we have to get some pay off for the $800 we’ve spent in Toronto on travel immunization and bravely ordered “sopa del dia”.
-It came right off the huge pot on the burning stove and it was heavenly delicious.
+It came right off the huge pot on the burning stove and it was heavenly and delicious.
 I had to fight with Marinela over the veal bones which she was stealing off my plate and tossing to the expecting dogs.